- Enterprise Search Engine Optimization allows Fortune 1000 brands to dominate an entire business category

 DRIVE BACKLINKS AT SCALE

-Backlinks are an important ingredient in SEO success.
+Backlinks are a pillar of SEO success.
 For a large enterprise, though, securing a few random backlinks here or there will not get you very far.
 Instead, aim to achieve scale with your link acquisition initiatives through structured strategic outreach to publishers, partners, and influencers.

 Terakeet’s Chorus SEO technology fuses CRM functionality with a database of more than 9 million of these entities.
 This makes it easy to scale a campaign to thousands of outreach targets, all within a hyper specific niche.